HEALTH KWAZULU-NATAL

 Depending on the type and severity of the diabetes, either:

-Medication may be insulin or tablets, or both.
+Medication may be insulin injections or tablets, or both.

 The good news is that having diabetes does not mean the end of a normal healthy life.
 You need to accept that you have the condition and then learn how to manage it.